google/error-prone/docs/bugpattern/NullableWildcard.md

 Nullness annotations directly on wildcard types are interpreted differently by different tools.
-— unless you are using the Checker Framework).
+— unless you are using the Checker Framework.

 ### Tool interpretations and suggested alternatives